QUESTIONS ABOUT YOUR FACULTY ADVISOR

 Yes, students may request permission to pursue a second major.
 Students are encouraged to discuss the decision to declare a second major with their faculty advisor in the primary major prior to declaring.
 The final transcript will record the completion of the second major.
 The degree granted will be the degree in the primary major.

 The Declaration of a Second Major form is the form needed.
 To declare a second major, students must meet with the Chair of the secondary major department to discuss requirements of the major and obtain his/her signature.
 Dean’s Office approval is also required.
-Students declaring a second major in the HSB may meet with either Father Bidinger or Brother Peltz in the Advising Center (MV 289) or Associate Dean Patrick O’Brien (MV 342).
-Students declaring a second major in CAS may drop off their form in the College of Arts & Sciences Dean's Office (BL 113).
+Students declaring a second major in the HSB may meet with the HSB Advising Center Staff (MV 289) or Associate Dean Patrick O’Brien (MV 163).
+Students declaring a second major in CAS may drop off their form in the College of Arts & Sciences Advising Support Center (BL 122).

-The Registrar’s Office website houses typical course sequences for all CAS and HSB majors.
 You also should consult with the department in which you are interested in majoring.
-Most departments maintain requirements worksheets and typical course sequence worksheets.

 How do I declare a minor?